 (vi) Provide guidance and direction to paraeducators, tutors, and volunteers.
 Candidate makes a concerted effort to meet individually with each paraeducator, volunteer or tutor to discuss classroom expectations for interactions with students and content.
 Candidate makes a concerted effort to create and implement a clear zone plan that meets the needs of each student.
 Candidate makes a concerted effort to model instruction and interaction for paraeducators while providing feedback.
 Candidate makes an effort to meet with paraeducators, volunteers or tutors to introduce them to the classroom.
 The classroom has a whole class schedule but individual students are not identified and individual responsibilities are minimally delegated.
 Candidate facilitates an introduction to personnel but is unable to clearly articulate roles and responsibilities to each individual.
 The classrooms schedule is variable and is only made known on a weekly basis.
 Candidate is unable or fails to articulate roles and responsibilities to all professionals in the classroom.
 Those facilitating instruction or activities must wait for direction due to the lack of consistent schedule.
-Comments: (g) Collaboration.
-Beginning special education profession community agencies in culturally responsive ways to addr 1.
-All candidates will: - I • (i) Use theory and elements of effective collaboration.
+Comments: I I (g) Collaboration.
+Beginning special education profession community agencies in culturally responsive ways to addr ess the needs of individuals with e xceptionalities across a range of lea arning experiences.
+Prior to progra im completion: 1.
+All candidates will: 1 1 (i) Use theory and elements of effective collaboration.
 Candidate's relationships with colleagues are characterized by mutual support and cooperation, with the Candidate taking initiative in assuming leadership among the faculty.
 Candidate's relationships with colleagues are characterized by mutual support and cooperation; Candidate actively participates in a culture of professional inquiry.
 Candidate maintains cordial relationships with colleagues to fulfill duties that the school or district requires.
-Candidate's relationships with colleagues are negative or self-serving. (ii) Serve as a collaborative resource to colleagues.
-Candidate takes a leadership role in promoting a culture of professional inquiry.
-Readily offers to teach or assist others with opportunities for learning.
-Involvement in professional community allows for robust knowledge of service availability.
-Candidate will assume a leadership role when encouraged in promoting a culture of professional inquiry.
-Offers to teach or assist others with opportunities for learning.
-Involvement in professional community allows for knowledge of service availability.
-Candidate can assume a leadership role when directly asked which can promote a culture of professional inquiry.
-Involvement in professional community allows for knowledge of service availability.
-Candidate avoids leadership roles and is not involved in the professional community which limits their ability to serve as a collaborative resource to colleagues. (iii) Use collaboration to promote the well-being of individuals with exceptionalities across a wide range of settings and collaborators.
-Candidate volunteers to participate in school events and district projects making a substantial contribution, and assuming a leadership role in at least one aspect of school or district life.
-Candidate volunteers to participate in school events and in school and district projects, making a substantial contribution.
-Candidate becomes involved in the school's culture of professional inquiry when invited to do so. • Candidate participates in school events and school and district projects when specifically asked to do so.
-Candidate avoids participation in a professional culture of inquiry, resisting opportunities to become involved. • Candidate avoids becoming involved in school events or school and district projects 2.
-In addition to meeting Rule .34(2)(g)1. (i)-(iii), candida tes in collaborative special educati on (6-12) will also cooperate with other agencies to address post-scho bol outcomes.
+Candidate's relationships with colleagues are negative or self-serving. (i) Use theory and elements of effective collaboration. (ii) Serve as a collaborative resource to colleagues. colleagues are characterized by mutual support and cooperation, with the Candidate taking initiative in assuming colleagues are characterized by mutual support and cooperation; Candidate actively participates in a culture of relationships with colleagues to fulfill duties that the school or district